 The kitchen is full of odd corners you may not think to clean, which end up being breeding grounds for bacteria.
 For example, your kitchen sponge probably carries more germs than a toilet seat (gross).
 Besides the sponge, other common culprits include: cutting boards, the inside of your fridge (especially meat and vegetable drawers), garbage can lids, the kitchen sink, and cabinet handles and knobs.
 Disinfect these areas as part of your cleaning routine.

-Besides being where you prepare food, kitchen counters also tend to be the common dumpting ground for all kinds of germy non-culinary items, such as mail, loose change, and car keys.
+Besides being where you prepare food, kitchen counters also tend to be the common dumping ground for all kinds of germy non-culinary items, such as mail, loose change, and car keys.
 That's why it’s important to disinfect kitchen surfaces often to prevent cross-contamination.
-Stock up on a double duty, family-friendly cleaner that will wipe up any spills while also disinfecting.
+Stock up on a double duty, family-friendly cleaner such as Lysol® Hydrogen Peroxide Multi-Purpose Cleaner that will wipe up any spills while also disinfecting.

 When you’re feeding a baby, there’s no such thing as washing your hands too much -- hands are the number one carrier of germs.
 Make sure to wash your hands before and after mealtime, and after touching anything suspect like meat, the garbage can, or your pets.
 This will help ensure that foodborne illness causing bacteria doesn’t come into contact with the baby’s mouth.
 Try a hands-free soap dispenser that will dispense the proper amount of soap for maximum effectiveness.